iameberedavid/PedalPoint-Bike-Rentals/README.md

 ## Important

-This project was developed to demonstrate practical skills in **relational database design, SQL, data quality, and business analysis**.
+**PedalPoint Bike Rentals** is a fictional bike rental business, and this entire project was developed to demonstrate practical skills in **relational database design, SQL, data quality, and business analysis**.